Dan Collison

 IA

-A simplified and easier to navigate site structure was possible.
+A simplified and easier to navigate site structure was possible

-Data tables could be paired with dashboards to present the user with high-level info.
+Data tables could be paired with dashboards to present the user with high-level info

 UI

-The breadcrumb trail would need to be rebuilt to accurately reflect the page hierarchy.
+The breadcrumb trail would need to be rebuilt to accurately reflect the page hierarchy

-The data table UIs would be easier to use if they featured search and filters.
+The data table UIs would be easier to use if they featured search and filters

-The heating control dashboard UI could be restructured for easier use.
+The heating control dashboard UI could be restructured for easier use

 Content

-Unnecessary jargon could be replaced with simple language.
+Unnecessary jargon could be replaced with simple language

-'How-to' content could be provided to help novice users understand technical subject matter.
+'How-to' content could be provided to help novice users understand technical subject matter

-This is small subset of key takeaways.
+A small subset of key takeaways.

 The user research that wasn't